Skip to main contentSkip to article

 For buyers shopping farm-residential acreage, three load-bearing items: (1) BC Farm Practices Protection Act protects normal farm operations from nuisance complaints — you cannot move next to an active blueberry farm and complain about cannons or bird-scare devices; (2) mortgages on farm properties are harder to qualify for because lenders price farm risk differently; (3) the BC Home Flipping Tax does not apply to ALR-classified land in the standard way — verify the specific property’s ALR status and any recent BC Assessment classification changes.

-The defendable Pitt Meadows trade is: Pitt Meadows detached with backyard + WCE commute, vs. comparable cash position at a Burnaby Metrotown 1-bedroom condo.
+The Pitt Meadows trade, in one comparison: a Pitt Meadows detached with a backyard plus the West Coast Express commute, against a comparable cash position at a Burnaby Metrotown 1-bedroom condo.
 Run the math:

 Option A — Pitt Meadows 2015-build detached at $1.25M